kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/01_Introduction.md

 ![](./assets/1-intro/GeneratingToken.png)

-There is no need to select any scopes, click on "Generated token" at the bottom of the screen.
+There is no need to select any scopes, click on "Generate token" at the bottom of the screen.
 Copy the generated token somewhere; we'll use it soon.

 ### Running the code